Important Time to Eat!

 it anywhere else!

-Even the hungriest robin would never eat birdseed.
-Robins can't digest
+the hungriest robin doesn't normally eat birdseed.
+Robins can't

-buy mealworms at a pet store for your winter robins.
+buy mealworms at a pet store for your hungry winter robins.

 Robins need water—even in the winter.
 When water sources are frozen, thirsty